ibm-cloud-docs/security-verify/overview.md

 # Overview
 {: #overview}

-{{site.data.keyword.verify_full}} is an Identity as a Service platform that provides access management and identity mangement capabilities to protect workforce and consumer identities.
+{{site.data.keyword.verify_full}} is an Identity as a Service platform that provides access management and identity management capabilities to protect workforce and consumer identities.

 The {{site.data.keyword.verify_full_notm}} provided through IBM Cloud offers IBM Cloud customers with the ability to deploy and use an enterprise grade IAM platform.
 The Lite offering plan of {{site.data.keyword.verify_full_notm}} allows IBM Cloud customers to protect up to 5 applications, manage 50,000 identities, and use single sign-on, multi factor authentication, and governance and lifecycle management.
 For expanding your usage of {{site.data.keyword.verify_full_notm}} to expand the applications supported, increase the identities managed, or add other subscriptions such as risk-based authentication, contact your IBM Cloud or IBM Security sales representative.